Where to See Seals in San Diego: La Jolla Seal Rookery

 Visit Sunny Jim's Sea Cave - Roads and Destinations

-Sunny Jim’s Sea Cave is one of a few places to spot San Diego seals and sea lions
+Sunny Jim’s Sea Cave is one of the best places to spot La Jolla seals and sea lions along the San Diego coast

 2. La Jolla Cove and La Jolla Cove Beach